Misato Katsuragi: Conception

-Several character-centered fanservice scenes were added in the early episodes, particularly exploiting the "Gainax bounce", a jerking of the female characters' breasts which had been used in Daicon IV and other previous Gainax works.
-At the end of almost all post-credit previews of the episodes, the authors also inserted Misato's voice shouting "Service, service!" or equivalent expressions, promising more fanservice to the otaku audience.
-This was removed from the second half of the series, which has more-adult and violent content than the first half.
-In the same episodes, Anno included some sex scenes, breaking a taboo in Japanese television, although Evangelion was broadcast on TV Tokyo in a protected time-slot, with the idea of wanting to show the audience, and more particularly children, that sex and violence are an integral part of human life.

-In the twentieth episode, Anno introduced an implied sequence with a long off-screen shot of Misato uttering verses of pleasure and arguing while having sex with her lover, Ryōji Kaji.
+Several character-centered fan service scenes were added in the early episodes, particularly exploiting the "Gainax bounce", a jerking of the female characters' breasts which had been used in Daicon IV and other previous Gainax works.
+At the end of almost all post-credit previews of the episodes, the authors also inserted Misato's voice shouting "Service, service!" or equivalent expressions, promising more fan service to the otaku audience.
+This was removed from the second half of the series, which has more adult and violent content than the first half.
+In the same episodes, Anno included some sex scenes, breaking a taboo in Japanese television, although Evangelion was broadcast on TV Tokyo in a protected time slot, with the idea of wanting to show the audience, and more particularly children, that sex and violence are an integral part of human life.
+In the twentieth episode, "Weaving a Story 2: oral stage", Anno introduced an implied sequence with a long off-screen shot of Misato uttering verses of pleasure and arguing while having sex with her lover, Ryōji Kaji.
 The character's words were left up to Mitsuishi's sensibilities; the script had only Anno's direction that read, "Mitsuishi, I look forward to working with you".
-For the series finale, he decided instead to have Misato die in an armed confrontation and inserted a scene in which her bloody corpse is glimpsed for a few seconds; due to time constraints, the main plot of the series was abandoned and the episode script was quickly rewritten.
+For the series finale, he decided instead to have Misato die in an armed confrontation and inserted a scene in which her bloody corpse is glimpsed for a few seconds; due to time constraints, the main plot of the series was abandoned, and the episode script was quickly rewritten.
 The corpse scene was revived in 1997 for the film Neon Genesis Evangelion: The End of Evangelion, a remake of the classic series finale.
-Anno, while facing criticism, defended himself by saying:
+Anno, while facing criticism, defended himself by saying he wanted to show younger viewers that the world contains frightening realities, arguing that contemporary society and television tend to shield children from them.
+He argued that children's programs should contain a certain amount of "poison", enabling young viewers to become "immune" to the hardships of life.
+He also contrasted this with his own childhood, recalling that he grew up surrounded by reminders of death and by adults marked by the experience of war.